Parvez Butt: Chairman of the PAEC

-In 2001, the Musharraf administration announced to appoint Butt as the Chairman of the Pakistan Atomic Energy Commission— this appointment was significant in international media due to the fact that Butt was not involved in weapons production.
+In 2001, the Musharraf administration announced Butt's appointment as the Chairman of the Pakistan Atomic Energy Commission — this appointment was significant in international media because Butt was not involved in weapons production.
 In 2003–04, he helped negotiate with China over the financial funding of three more commercial nuclear power plants in Chashma district.
 In 2006, Butt responded to the lawsuit filed at the Supreme Court of Pakistan by the local residents of Baghalchur, a former uranium exploration mining site and testified at the Supreme Court when he stated: "It is being done in keeping with the international standards for storing nuclear waste".

-His role in nuclear power generation in his country was crucial when Butt signed a contract with International Atomic Energy Agency (IAEA) on 3 September 2004, that mandated Pakistan government to extensively use nuclear energy for civilian purposes in agriculture, industrial, health, education and environment sectors.
+His role in nuclear power generation in his country was crucial when Butt signed a contract with the International Atomic Energy Agency (IAEA) on 3 September 2004, that mandated that the Pakistan government extensively use nuclear energy for civilian purposes in agriculture, industry, health, education and environment sectors.

-With this agreement, Pakistan had become the "highest recipient of IAEA's financial and technical assistance" and that the relevant international agencies and Islamabad's bilateral supporters had been taken into confidence about the application of nuclear energy for civilian purposes.
-In 2006, Parvez Butt submitted a long-term nuclear power plant project to the federal government, which called for established more civilian nuclear power plants to increase the industrial output of the country.
+With this agreement, Pakistan became the "highest recipient of IAEA's financial and technical assistance" and the relevant international agencies and Islamabad's bilateral supporters were taken into confidence about the application of nuclear energy for civilian purposes.
+In 2006, Butt submitted a long-term nuclear power plant project to the federal government, which called for the establishment of more civilian nuclear power plants to increase the industrial output of the country.

-On 26 March 2006, Butt seek the retirement from the chairmanship of the PAEC and accepted the position as a science adviser (local: Federal Secretary), to the Musharraf administration.
+On 26 March 2006, Butt sought retirement from the chairmanship of the PAEC and accepted a position as a science adviser (local: Federal Secretary), to the Musharraf administration.

 Government work and public advocacy

 On 4 July 2006, Butt sought retirement from the chairmanship of the PAEC when he rotated the chair of the PAEC to Anwar Ali, a computational physicist.
 He joined the federal government as a science adviser (local position: Federal Secretary) and served in the Musharraf administration until 2008.
 Butt was later taken as a policy adviser on nuclear energy by the Gilani administration which he served till 2013.
-Throughout his career, Butt was honored with his nation's award including:
+Throughout his career, Butt was honoured with his nation's awards including: